khvr1993/GOLANG/DS_Algorithms/QuickUnionLazyApproach/readme.md

 Goes by Logic :
 Take the first item and make it as child to the seconditem p is the child to q
+IMP: Always the parent nodes go as values in the array
+eg:
+0 1 2 idx
+1 3 3 val

+1 is the parent node to 0
+3 is the parent node to 1
+1 is the parent node to 2

+      3
+    2   1
+          0

 Let us say we have n points